 - The signature block of the financial services employee used a .corn (c o r n) instead of .com (c o m) for the email address.

-This fraud is still under investigation so the true source of the detail of the transaction is unknown, but there are several possibilities:
+This fraud is still under investigation so the true source of the detail of the transaction is unknown.
+However, there are several possibilities:

-- Public information: Transactions performed by the broker and financial services firm can be publicly known due to required filings by state and local governments.
+- Public information: Transactions performed by the broker and financial services firm can be publicly known due to necessary filings by state and local governments.

 - Social Engineering: Both the financial services firm and the broker are small enough in size that the pool of possible employees involved in a transaction like this are small and finite and could possibly be derived.
 Simple phone calls to each firm posing as the end client can put all the pieces together.

-- Systems Hack: We have already ruled out the financial services firm, but there is a possibility that the broker’s email system could have been compromised.
+- Systems Hack: We have already ruled out the financial services firm.
+Still, there is a possibility the broker’s email system was compromised.

-If it wasn’t for the diligence of all parties involved, this fraud could have easily been perpetrated.
+If it wasn’t for all parties being so diligent, this story could have had a much different ending.

 After researching this particular fraud attempt we discovered that this is a known scam that started out as targeting executives in large companies.
-For reference see the following: http://blog.phishlabs.com/targeted-wire-transfer-scam-aims-at-corporate-execs
+Visit this link to learn more about it.